googleworkspace/add-ons-samples/apps-script/github-graphql-customfunction/README.md

   packages.
 Any package that does not rely on node or browser globals should work correctly.
 Imported packages are inlined in the transpiled script.
-* The `rollup-plugin-strip-exports` plugin removes `export` statements from entry points.
-This is combined with a custom plugin to disable tree shaking in entry points as they no longer have exported symbols.
+* A custom plugin to disable tree shaking in entry points and strip the final exports.

 For client-side HTML: